topleft/mongo-crud-tutorial/readme.md

 ```

+This the foundation of all of our html pages and we can include content from other html files using the 'swig' syntax.

-Cut and paste this into you index.html:
+Cut and paste this into your index.html:

 ```
 {% extends 'layout.html' %}